AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

    * **[!UICONTROL Use as reference content]** - Select this option to use the variant as the reference content for generating other results.

-   * **[!UICONTROL Elaborate]** - The AI Assistant can help you expand on specific topics, providing additional details for better understanding and engagement.
+   * **[!UICONTROL Elaborate]** - AI Assistant can help you expand on specific topics, providing additional details for better understanding and engagement.

    * **[!UICONTROL Summarize]** - Lengthy information can overload email recipients.
-Use the AI Assistant to condense key points into clear, concise summaries that grab attention and encourage them to read further.
+Use AI Assistant to condense key points into clear, concise summaries that grab attention and encourage them to read further.

-   * **[!UICONTROL Rephrase]** - The AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.
+   * **[!UICONTROL Rephrase]** - AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.

-   * **[!UICONTROL Use simpler language]** - Leverage the AI Assistant to simplify your language, ensuring clarity and accessibility for a wider audience.
+   * **[!UICONTROL Use simpler language]** - Leverage AI Assistant to simplify your language, ensuring clarity and accessibility for a wider audience.

    ![AI Assitant preview of text variantion and refinement options](./assets/email-designer-ai-assistant-text-refine.png){width="700" zoomable="yes"}